 Measurement is key to reducing unconscious bias.
-Without tracking the success of your inclusion efforts, it's difficult to know what's working well and what isn't.
+Without tracking the success of your DE&I efforts, it's difficult to know what's working well and what isn't.

 Collecting applicant demographic data and information around how candidates fare at each stage of the hiring process provides valuable insight into where bias may be interfering.
 Additionally, measuring and tracking how candidates experience the hiring process is equally important.
 Collecting data around satisfaction, feelings of inclusion, and perceptions of whether diversity is valued offers insight into how candidates of different backgrounds experience the hiring process.